 This programme was developed in response to ongoing concerns that History and Geography often clash and therefore restrict the options available to students.
 It is based on a combination of Geography and History Achievement Standards.
-Students complete 20 Credits are available, roughly half from each subject but the course is organised to allow flexibility to meet individual needs/interests within the area.
+Students complete 20 Credits, roughly half from each subject but the course is organised to allow flexibility to meet individual needs/interests within the area.
 It is equally suited for students with a bent for either subject and will fully prepare them for the ongoing study of either or both subjects at higher levels.

-COURSE OUTLINE:
+QUALIFICATION & LEVEL: NCEA Level One COURSE OUTLINE:

-- A. Geography Component:
+A. Geography Component:

-- Geographic Skills and Ideas
+- Geographic Skills - Geographic decision making in Aotearoa/New Zealand

-- Global Studies

-- Geographic Issues